 Sponsor and status

 Sponsor.
 Representative for Michigan's 10th congressional district.
 Republican.

 Length: 3 pages

-This bill was introduced on November 30, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 30, 2018, in a previous session of Congress, but it did not receive a vote.

 Nov 30, 2018